May 7, 2017 – 1:00 pm

 Visit the Tibetan Bazaar in the Upper-Level foyer from 1:00 to 4:00 p.m. to purchase gifts.
 All proceeds support the Drepung Loseling Monastery.

-Q. Where can I watch the first part of the closing ceremony at the Frist Center?
+Q. Where can I watch the closing ceremony at the Frist Center?

 A. Ingram Gallery will be open to the public, but space is limited.
 The ceremony will also be broadcast live in the auditorium and Grand Lobby to accommodate more people.
 Groups with strollers are asked to watch the ceremony from the auditorium.